WSCC Public Facilities District board of directors, organized by appointing authority. Stamps show appointment history across two governance eras.

 The board also voted unanimously in January 2026 to authorize C-STAR, a 1,801-square-foot public safety hub under construction at 810 Pike Street.
 Construction documents describe coordination with "external project stakeholders and end users."
 The board has not publicly identified those users.
 The facility is scheduled to open June 1.

-By May 2026, the SCC had posted an advertisement for an Executive Director of Emergency Management (ED-EM), at a salary of $170,000 to $190,000, with responsibilities described as serving as "the primary organizational liaison with local, regional, state, and federal public safety agencies" and requiring credentials in the National Incident Management System (NIMS) and Incident Command System (ICS) -- federal frameworks used to coordinate multi-agency operations including those involving Department of Homeland Security components.
+By May 2026, the SCC had posted an advertisement for an Executive Director of Emergency Management (ED-EM), at a salary of $170,000 to $190,000, with responsibilities described as serving as "the primary organizational liaison with local, regional, state, and federal public safety agencies" and requiring credentials in the National Incident Management System (NIMS) and Incident Command System (ICS) -- standard emergency-management credentials carried by hospital, campus, and large-venue managers; they enable federal coordination but do not, by themselves, establish what C-STAR is for.

 A search of SAM.gov, the federal government's required procurement registry, conducted May 10, 2026, returned no active record for the PFD; the organization's registration expired in May 2024.
 No contract or award related to C-STAR appears in USAspending.gov, the federal database of government spending.
 Federal agencies may use facilities under memoranda of understanding or access agreements that do not require SAM.gov registration.

-The convention center has not issued a public sanctuary policy.
-Given that absence, no federal agencies can be ruled out as potential users of C-STAR or as parties to the coordination role described in the ED-EM posting.
+The convention center has not identified C-STAR's external users and has not issued a public sanctuary policy (see correction below).
 King County Executive Zahilay's office, responding to questions about whether the county's sanctuary executive order covers the convention center, said decision-making power "rests in the respective governance structures of the independent agencies and authorities and not with the County Executive."

 Zahilay controls two expiring seats, including Finneran's chairmanship; his appointments require King County Council confirmation.
 Ferguson, having already named Smith to the vacant seat, controls one remaining expiring seat -- held by Norwalk.
 Wilson controls two expiring seats and must seek Seattle City Council confirmation.